asusguy94/Porn-Organizer/README.md

 - **Database name**: insert it into ```_class.php``` (or use default)
 - **Database username**: insert into ```_class.php``` (or use default)
 - **Database password**: insert into ```_class.php``` (or use default)
-- if you want the DB-link in the navbar to work, you need to install phpmyadmin move the phpmyadmin folder to the project folder
+- If you want the DB-link in the navbar to work, you need to install phpmyadmin move its install folder to phpMyAdmin inside the project folder

 ## TODO
 - [ ] Implement Bootstap 4
 - [ ] Other coding stuff currently not implemented
 - [ ] Video-page bookmark-visuals are broken on smaller devices
-- [ ] Upload .SQL file for project
+- [x] Upload .SQL file for project